 If you were asked whether it was important for your child to do well academically, you’d no doubt say yes.
 You’d be crazy not to, right?
-And as this Time article by Belinda Luscombe points out, children who get good grades tend to succeed at university and at life in general.
+Children who get good grades tend to succeed at university and at life in general.
 Therefore, you should want your child to be as smart as possible.

 But wait.
 Luscombe also proposes that academic ability might not be all it’s cracked up to be, claiming we should focus on teaching our kids grit as opposed to placing so much emphasis on cognitive skills.
 She says that Paul Tough’s new book, How Children Succeed, suggests “grit is the cornerstone of educational reform.”